grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 This is also known as constant time.
 Here irrespective of the number of inputs the number of operation with remain constant.

+The algorithm's performance is constant, regardless of the input size.

 This has no loops.

 O(1) is of good complexity